Kostr/UEFI-Lessons/Lessons/Lesson_69/README.md

 ![SuppressIf](SuppressIf.png?raw=true "SuppressIf")

+So the element simply has become invisible for the user.

 One more use of `suppressif` is in the fact that you can hide options inside the question.

-For example currently our `oneof` question looks like:
+For example currently our `oneof` question looks like this:

 ![SuppressIf_oneof1](SuppressIf_oneof1.png?raw=true "SuppressIf_oneof1")

-But adding `suppressif` like this:
+But adding `suppressif` to the option 3:
 ```
 oneof
   varid = FormData.OneOfValue,